+1 (252) 631 8899 +91 98212 12676

 2. Becoming an affiliate marketer: You can partner with brands that align with your store’s theme and promote their products through affiliate links.
 For example, if you run a blog or content site related to your niche, you can integrate affiliate links into your content.

-Affiliate marketing allows for passive income, as your only job is to drive traffic and encourage conversions.
+Affiliate marketing allows for Passive Income, as your only job is to drive traffic and encourage conversions.
 However, it’s important to focus on quality partnerships, as promoting subpar products can hurt your

 store’s credibility.